Dr Shauna Janssen

 christian scott, PhD Individiualized Program, "Play-Driven Urbanism: critical approaches to placemaking through play as a tool to conceive of more resilient, just, and diverse cities."

-Current MA supervision
+Current Masters supervision

 Jamie Wollard, MA Individualized Program, "Thins Walls/ Voisines." (research-creation)